premchander-revature/interviewquestions/DesignPatterns-IS/DesignPatterns.md

 ---

-39. What are the drawbacks of using a singleton design pattern?
+39. What are the drawbacks of using a singleton design pattern?p2 repeated

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)